The Volcanic Landscape of Timanfaya National Park

 It is rare in this world to find pristine sites of scenic wonder so accessible to all.
 By their very nature such sites attract crowds, and the commercial interests soon follow.
 But despite the fact that Timanfaya National Park is less than an hour away from major tourist resorts, it remains unspoiled - an hour away in Earth time but seemingly more like a million years away in its raw nature and its alien atmosphere.

-Timanfaya is easy to visit in relaxed and comfortable style, but it offers a chance to see the real Earth and perhaps to reflect on just how fragile our existence on its surface may be; the mighty forces which shape this planet still go on, and in places like Timanfaya, only just a few metres down.
+Timanfaya is easy to visit in relaxed and comfortable style, but it offers a chance to see the real Earth and perhaps to reflect on just how fragile our existence on its surface may be; the mighty forces which shape this planet still go on - and in places like Timanfaya, only just a few metres down below the surface.

 A range of volcanic cones and craters viewed from the restaurant in Timfaya National Park